1200 Park Central Blvd. South, Pompano Beach, FL 33064

 Funding Construction Projects: Loans, Assessments & Reserve Spending | Recorded Mar.
 28, 2024

-Important – Viewing this on-demand video WILL NOT satsify Florida state requirements for new Board Members; NOR will this recorded version offer CEUs for CAMS.
+Important – Viewing this on-demand video WILL NOT satisfy Florida state requirements for new Board Members; NOR will this recorded version offer CEUs for CAMS.
 It is for informational purposes only and is not to be considered as legal advice.
 Should you have any questions, contact your association counsel.

 Hosted by Synovus.
 Taught by Kerstin Henze, Esq.
 (Kaye Bender Rembaum) Learn about the process of funding construction projects.
 The primary focus of the program is to review with attendees the different sources of funds that may be available to address construction projects and the procedures to be followed to properly utilize those sources of funds.
 Attendees will learn tips to avoid pitfalls when planning for large projects.
 Synovus’ community association specialist will be on hand to cover the lending aspects of the seminar.